DV

 Overview

-SCHB and VTI are both ultra-low-cost, broad U.S. equity index ETFs designed to track the entire stock market.
-The key difference lies in their underlying indices: SCHB tracks the Dow Jones U.S. Broad Stock Market Index, while VTI tracks the CRSP US Total Market Index.
-Both offer quarterly dividends and charge the same 0.03% expense ratio, but they differ meaningfully in size and composition.
+SCHB and VTI are both broad-market U.S. equity ETFs designed to track the entire stock market with minimal fees.
+The key difference is their underlying index: SCHB tracks the Dow Jones U.S. Broad Stock Market Index, while VTI tracks the CRSP US Total Market Index.
+Both charge 0.03% in expenses and pay quarterly distributions, making them functionally similar in cost and simplicity—but their index constituents and weightings differ slightly.

 How they differ